Oakminer AI

 Competitive research

-Ongoing discovery of the different branding and usability strategies going into LLM/AI and other chat interfaces.
-Including ChatGPT, Claude, Gemini, Copilot, SlackBot, Notion, Adobe ai features, Intercom, and other specialized AI tools.
+Ongoing exploration of branding and usability strategies in LLM/AI chat interfaces, including ChatGPT, Claude, Gemini, Copilot, SlackBot, Notion, Adobe AI, and Intercom.

 I’ve collected some of my insights into a short review, published on Bootcamp: Contemporary usability challenges for Chat & LLM-powered applications